-Getting the best out of our parks by looking after and investing in our greenspaces by....
+Getting the best out of our parks by looking after and investing in our greenspaces cohesion community by....

-- increasing biodiversity across RCT - managing the impact of flood damage in our Parks and open spaces including - o reopening Lido Pontypridd in 2021 and, - o completing the rebuild/repair work in Ynyshangharad Park. - continuing to invest in playgrounds, sports pitches and parks buildings, encouraging use of green spaces for physical activity.
+- Independent Domestic Violence Advisors (IDVA) client meetings and drop in support at the Oasis Centre. - continuing to work in partnership to ensure the residents of RCT are safe - increasing biodiversity across RCT managing the impact of flood dam - managing the impact of flood damage in our Parks and open spaces including - o reopening Lido Pontypridd in 2021 and, - o completing the rebuild/repair work in Ynyshangharad Park. - continuing to invest in playgrounds, sports pitches and parks buildings, encouraging use of green spaces for physical activity.